Talfit

-Talfit (تلفيت) is a Palestinian village in the Nablus Governorate in the northern West Bank, located southeast of Nablus.
+Talfit (تلفيت), also pronounced Tilfit, is a Palestinian village in the Nablus Governorate in the northern West Bank, located southeast of Nablus.
 According to the Palestinian Central Bureau of Statistics (PCBS) census, it had a population of 3,591 in 2017.

 Location

 Talfit is located 15.1 km south Nablus.
 It is bordered by Jalud and Qusra to the east, Jurish and Qabalan to the north, Eli, Mateh Binyamin to the west, and Qaryut to the south.

 History

 Potsherds from the Iron Age II, Persian and Byzantine/Ayyubid eras have been found.

-Röhricht suggested identifying Talfit with Tarphin, mentioned in a Crusader text from 1154, but a later author (Abel) preferred to locate it at Kh.
+Röhricht suggested identifying Talfit with Tarphin, mentioned in a Crusader text from 1154, but a later author (Abel) located it at Kh.
 Tarfein to the north of Bir Zeit.
 According to Finkelstein, Kh.
 Tarfein better fits the archaeological finds.

 Potsherds from the Mamluk era has also been found.

 Ottoman era

 In 1596, Talfit appeared in Ottoman tax registers as a village in the Nahiya of Jabal Qubal in the Liwa of Nablus.
 It had a population of 12 Muslim households.
 The villagers paid a fixed tax-rate of 33,3% on wheat, barley, summer crops, olives, and goats or beehives; a total of 1,500 akçe.
 Potsherds from the early Ottoman era has also been found here.

 In 1838 Edward Robinson noted Telfit located in El-Beitawy district, east of Nablus.

 The PEF's Survey of Western Palestine noted in 1882 that the place resembled Kabalan, the latter being described as a village of moderate size, on high ground, surrounded by olive trees.
 Talfit was supplied with water from a well called 'Ain Telfit.